petrosrodinos/portfolio-builder/client/README.md

 # Project Setup and Local Development Guide

-This guide walks you through the setup of your local development environment, syncing data from a remote database, and integrating with services like Stripe.
+This guide walks you through the setup of your local development environment, syncing data from a remote database, and integrating with services like Stripe

 ## Getting Started